crownstone/crownstone-sdk/smartphones/README.md

 ![Image of Indoor Localization](https://raw.githubusercontent.com/crownstone/crownstone-sdk/master/images/indoor-localization.png)

-This library abstracts and implements the localization, it uses the [bluetooth library](#bluenet_lib) and [REST API](#rest_api).
-The localization is based on rooms, though it is more a certain area.
-This means you can define multiple rooms in a single real world room.
+The **indoor localization** library is a separate library to abstracts and implements the localization.
+It uses the native bluetooth libraries and the [REST API](/cloud) of the cloud.
+The localization is based on "rooms".
+A room should be understand as a certain area that you consider important (and have trained as a separate entity).
+For example, you can define multiple rooms in a single real-world room.

 Features (in development):